Demo - Exploring the Titanic

 You can view the generated query just like with Trilogy - Trilogy-NLP is just a different way to write the same queries, and it will always show it's work.

-TCP-DS Comparisons
+TPC-DS Comparisons

 WARNING